 - Make Meetings and Corporate Gatherings Fully Accessible – When conducting meetings that include employees who are deaf or hard of hearing, make sure the room layout provides appropriate visual access and lighting to those speaking and visual aids (such as PowerPoint presentations).
 Don’t forget to consider accessibility as it relates to events, webinars, conferences and employee trainings/meetings.
 CART (Communication Access Real-time Translation) services or real-time captioning, delivered on-site or remote, ensure live audio stream is represented visually for viewers with and without hearing loss Be aware of signals that the employee wants to share and ensure only one person speaks at a time, to make it easier to follow conversations.

 - When in Doubt, ASK – As with all forms of disability, no one knows their needs more those with lived experience.
-Thus, the best way to include employees with hearing impairments is to simply ask how you can best accommodate them.
+Thus, the best way to include employees with deafness or hearing loss is to simply ask how you can best accommodate them.
 This means asking about preferred assistive technology, internal communication methods, and the ways they want to communicate and contribute in meetings.

 How will your organization better prepare to include employees with deafness or hearing loss?